CatTanker/cnc_map_tool_guide/docs/linux.md

 #### Config 2: CnC-DDraw dependency (Recommended)

-*Installed Dependencies:*
+*Installed Dependencies:*<br>
-- arial32/times32/courie32 [By Default]
+- arial32/times32/courie32 [By Default]<br>
-- Mono (Wine Mono) [Install Yourself]
+- Mono (Wine Mono) [Install Yourself]<br>
-- CnC-DDraw as a dependency [Install Yourself]
+- CnC-DDraw as a dependency [Install Yourself]<br>

 After following all of the steps above, enter your bottle, click "Run Excutable", and guide it to your client folder / Resources, and then try "clientogl.exe", and the client should run fine, as well as the game.
-In some cases the xna client also seems to work, but try the ogl build first. **Do not expect the exe included in the root of the mod folder, eg. 'MentalOmegaClient.exe' to work, use the .ogl build!**
+In some cases the xna client also seems to work, but try the ogl build first. **Do not expect the exe included in the root of the mod folder, eg. 'MentalOmegaClient.exe' to work, use the .ogl build!**<br>

 ### Runner Compatability
 | Recommended | Runner | Client Compatability | Offline Compatability | Online Compatability | Notes |